 Parents/siblings/visitors are requested to remain outside of Studios A, B or C while classes are in session.
 Observation windows are provided for viewing.
 We appreciate your cooperation in keeping distractions to a minimum.
 There is a Waiting Room for your convenience as well.

-This year, we will hold our 28th annual recital on June 8 & 9, 2013 at the Todd Performing Arts Center at Chesapeake College.
-This year’s recital will be in our new voted on format.
-The theme for the 3 - 5 Year Olds recital is "Mother Goose Suite" and the theme for the 6 & over recital will be “Sleeping Beauty”.
-Dress rehearsal will be on Friday, June 7, 2013.
+This year, we will hold our 32nd annual recital on June 10 & 11, 2017 at the Todd Performing Arts Center at Chesapeake College.
+Dress rehearsal will be on Friday, June 9, 2017.
 Each class will have a specific time for their practice on stage.
 The class will go directly from their stage rehearsal to a portrait sitting.
-By December, recital plans are in full swing and you will receive monthly updates in the newsletters.
+By December, recital plans are in full swing and you will receive monthly updates.
 Please remember that at The Dance Connection, we consider the recital to be a very important event.
 The recital showcases your children’s talents and skills learned throughout the year and for which they have been diligently practicing.
 This is a major production with costuming, choreography, scenery, etc. PLEASE UNDERSTAND THAT EACH DANCER’S FAMILY IS MAKING A 3-DAY COMMITMENT TO THIS EVENT.
 EACH FAMILY MUST SIGN A LETTER OF COMMITMENT IN ORDER FOR COSTUMES TO BE ORDERED.
 We can only hope that you as parents realize your children’s excitement at being on stage, in costume, and performing along with their classmates.
 Observers backstage, can attest to the fact, that the students love to be on stage and wait eagerly even for the final bow.

 We could not pull off this event without our parent volunteers.
 Three (3) backstage moms are needed per class, for both dress rehearsal and the performance days for all of the age 9 and younger classes.
 Age 10 and above will need two (2) backstage moms per class.
 This is necessary for the management of more than 200 students.
 Sign up to be backstage one performance and in the audience for the other.
 Otherwise some moms are continually backstage for all three days and are stuck not being able to see the performance from the auditorium.
 Thank you!

 Regular technique classes conclude with the recital.
 The Dance Connection has a limited schedule during the summer.
 We usually offer six- week sessions and also 5-day camps.
-This information will be available March 2013.
+This information will be available March 2017.